 Paper: This is worth 46 points: 1 earned with the "Paper - First Phase", that will be evaluated for completion, and up to 45 earned with the final draft.
 See the Class schedule for due dates.
 Late submissions of the paper will receive a zero.
 The paper consists of your review of the movie indicated on Blackboard.
+In your review, you are required to make connections to the course material discussed in class and in your textbook.
 The evaluation rubric for the paper is available on Blackboard.
 You can turn your paper in earlier, but the due dates are firm deadlines.
 You will turn in your paper on Blackboard.